dgrantpete/Pi-Pico-Hub75-Driver/README.md

 # LED-Matrix-Compiler
 An open source Hub-75 Driver for the Raspberry Pi Pico that allows for the display of images, running up to 125MHz!
-THIS PROJECT IS A WORK IN PROGRESS.
+THIS PROJECT IS A VERY EARLY WORK IN PROGRESS; better instructions for setting up will follow shortly!

 NOTE: Currently only works on Windows for some of the read/write operations of 'png_to_frame.py', planning on making cross compatible soon!